The BEST family camping in the Peak District: as voted for by parents

 The lovely family campsite just outside the village of Monyash has great facilities (free hot showers), nice big spaces for groups and individual places for families.
 A big bonus is that it’s just a three minute walk to the The Bulls Head, which has a large beer garden overlooking a fantastic playground.
 There’s also a tea shop next door selling ice-creams.

-The owners are quite strict about arrival times.
-Currently it’s 2pm-3pm and 5pm-7:30pm, although arrival is possible outside of these times by arrangement.
+Arrival times are currently between 2pm and 7pm, although arrival is possible outside of these times by arrangement.
 Check out is 12pm.

 BBQs are allowed, but no campfires.
 Electric hook-ups are available, and there’s also a fridge and freezer available on site.
 Parents in our Facebook Group have mentioned there are a lot of rules, that do get a bit silly, but if you can get over that, it’s a very lovely campsite.

 There is a lovely walk from the campsite down into Lathkill Dale, past caves, along the River Lathkill to the waterfall, and back again across the fields above the dale.
 Check out our Lathkill Dale walk from Monyash.